tom591/X2CImporter/README.md

 ## 📝 License & Credits

-This project is released for educational and internal-use purposes.
+This project is released under the [MIT License](LICENSE).
+Use freely, modify as needed.
 No warranty provided.
 © Tomas Salaj, 2024

 ---